Jimmygjr10/ElectionAnalysis/README.md

 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.
+6. Calculate the percentage of votes each county had.
+7. Determine the County with largest turnout.

 ## Resources
 - Data Source: election_results.csv